Confessions on a Dance Floor: Music and lyrics

-Confessions on a Dance Floor is primarily a dance-pop, nu-disco, EDM, album, which is structured like a nightly set composed by a DJ.
+Confessions on a Dance Floor is primarily a dance-pop, nu-disco, and EDM album, which is structured like a nightly set composed by a DJ.
 The music starts light and happy, and as it progresses, it becomes intense, with the lyrics dealing more about personal feelings, hence "Confessions".
+The album's name, according to Madonna, speaks to her reverence of the genre and her dedication to her craft.
 According to Madonna, "[t]his is the direction of my record.
 That's what we intended, to make a record that you can play at a party or in your car, where you don't have to skip past a ballad.
 It's nonstop."
 Madonna used samples and references of music by other disco artists.
 In the album's first song, "Hung Up", she sampled ABBA's 1979 hit "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)", for which she wrote a personal letter to songwriters Benny Andersson and Björn Ulvaeus, who permitted Madonna to use the track.
 References of other disco-influenced acts, including Pet Shop Boys, Depeche Mode, and Daft Punk, were also used on the album, as were the disco hits of Parisian DJ Cerrone.
 The album has a song called "Forbidden Love", which is different from the same-titled song from Madonna's sixth studio album Bedtime Stories.
 Regarding sampling herself and her own song names, Madonna commented:

 "I did all of that on purpose, [...]
 I mean, if I'm going to plagiarize somebody, it might as well be me, right?
 I feel like I've earned the right to rip myself off.
 'Talent borrows, genius steals,' [...]
-"Let's see how many other clichés I can throw in there.
-That's exactly it.
-I was only hinting early on, but then I tell it like it is.
-It's like, now that I have your attention, I have a few things to tell you."
+"Let's see how many other clichés I can throw in there".

 A pulsating rhythm is present in the song "Isaac", which is regarded as the only song close to a ballad on the album.
-However, the song was heavily criticized by a group of Israeli rabbis who commented that Madonna was committing a blasphemy with their religion.
+The song was heavily criticized by a group of Israeli rabbis who commented that Madonna was committing a blasphemy with their religion.
 They said that the song was about sixteenth-century Kabbalah scholar Yitzhak Luria.
 In reality, the song was named after the featured vocalist Yitzhak Sinwani, who sang portions of the Yemenite Hebrew poem Im Nin'alu in the track, as well as references to the Biblical story of Abraham and Isaac.
 Initially, Madonna toyed with the idea of calling the song "Fear of Flying", since the idea behind the composition was to let go.
 In the end she decided to just call it "Isaac", after the English version of Sinwani's name.
 Regarding the song's development and the condemnation of the rabbis, Madonna said: